Cilegon Banten, Indonesia Travel Guide

 Community-based tourism is not a developed appear in Cilegon, but direct local support is valuable.

-Support local businesses directly, especially small 'warungs' and independent shops.
+Support local businesses directly, especially small 'warungs' and non-chain shops.
 Bargain respectfully in markets.

 Be aware of begging.
-Support reliable non-profits rather than giving money directly to individuals.
+Support reliable non-profits rather than giving money without intermediaries to people.
 Do not engage in animal exploitation.

-If you donate, do so through established local charities or non-governmental organizations rather than individuals on the street.
+If you donate, do so through established local charities or non-state agencies rather than individuals on the street.

 Donations through organizations reach those in need most effectively.